SiefaddeenAyoub/FIMLAB/README.md

 ## Objective

  I set up Azure Sentinel (SIEM) and connected it to a live virtual machine acting as a honey pot.
 We will observe live attacks (RDP Brute Force) from all around the world.
-We will use a custom PowerShell script to look up the attackers Geolocation information and plot it on the Azure Sentinel Map!
+We will use a custom PowerShell script to look up the attacker's Geolocation information and plot it on the Azure Sentinel Map!

 ### Skills Learned